rpusec/XmlReadableConsoleLog/README.md

 # XmlReadableConsoleLog #

 This is a JavaScript library that allows you to print out your XML data on your browser's console in a readable way, by making use of `console.log`'s CSS parsing functionality.
-This library is used specifically for debugging purposes which involves handling XML data.
+This library is used specifically for debugging purposes.

 ## Examples ##

-Let's say you receive a server response that contains some XML data, and you print it out on your JS console, the value itself might look something in the lines of:
+Let's say that you receive a server response that contains some XML data in string format, and you print it out on your JS console, the value itself might look something in the lines of:

 ![unreadable](imgs/xml_unreadable.png)

-Which is clearly unreadable, but this library allows you to display our data as:
+Which is clearly unreadable, but this library allows you to display your data as:

 ![readable](imgs/xml_readable.png)